fabioaraujopt/testPipeline/README.md

 				 if not exists create user normally
 				 if exists reset password and return as created (201)

--PATCH  cwuser --> update user pw - if exists update pw normally
+-PATCH  cwuser --> update user pw - if exists and belongs to group update pw normally
 				  - if not exists create user and return as updated (200)

 -DELETE cwuser --> delete user - if exists delete normally